 Quick Facts About the Green Revolution

-- Science and technology were the crucial ways to establish the Green Revolution.
+- Science and technology were the crucial ways to establishing this Revolution.

 - The use of chemical fertilizers is affecting the planet’s air and water with an increase in carbon emissions.